Current Society for Health Psychology Bylaws

 Article III – Officers

 a.
-The Officers of the Society shall consist of a President, President-Elect, Past-President, Treasurer/Secretary, and three Members-at-Large.
-Each shall perform the usual duties of the respective office and specific duties provided elsewhere in these Bylaws or as assigned by the Executive Committee.
+The Officers of the Society shall consist of a President, Past-President, President-Elect, Treasurer/Secretary, three Members-at-Large, APA Council Representatives, and a Diversity and Inclusion Officer.
+Each shall perform the usual duties of the respective office and specific duties provided elsewhere in these Bylaws or as assigned by the Executive Committee

 d.
 There shall be three Members-at-Large, who shall be elected for terms of three years, the terms being staggered in such a manner as to provide continuity in representation of the members’ needs and opinions.